 Strategy 3.3.2

-3.3.2 Build capacity of local ECCs to engage family leaders, including consultation and engagement with local FRCs and Head Start programs to ensure families are empowered to become community leaders.
+3.3.2 Build capacity of local ECCs to engage family leaders, including consultation and engagement with local FRCs and Head Start programs, Colorado Preschool Program, and school districts to ensure families are empowered to become community leaders.

 Summary of the change – The only change for this strategy was to include CPP and school districts.
 Other comments related to this strategy were more focused on implementation of actions.